AdityaPrakash781/VytalCare/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Check the LICENSE.md File for details.

 ---